hoangduytran/blender-manual/manual/editors/timeline.rst

    Auto Keying button.

-When the record button (|record|) is enabled, Blender will automatically create keyframes on the current frame whenever you transform an object or bone in the 3D Viewport (or change one of its transform properties in the :doc:`Properties Editor </editors/properties_editor>`).
+When the record button (:bl-icon:`rec`) is enabled, Blender will automatically create keyframes on the current frame whenever you transform an object or bone in the 3D Viewport (or change one of its transform properties in the :doc:`Properties Editor </editors/properties_editor>`).